mcuquet/mcuquet.github.io/Research/Publications.md

 ## Project deliverables

-_Deliverables that have been reviewed and accepted have a DOI available via Zenodo._

 - [A roadmap for big data incorporating both the research roadmap and the policy roadmap: BYTE Policy and Research Roadmap](BYTE-D6-1).
   Stéphane Grumbach, Aurélien Faravelon, **Martí Cuquet**, Anna Fensel, Scott Cunningham, Rachel Finn.
   [D6.1 BYTE Project](https://doi.org/10.5281/zenodo.1195745), 22 August 2017.